-There’s multiple ways to make objects public on bucket and object level including Bucket policies, Bucket ACLs and Object ACLs.
+There are multiple ways to make objects public on bucket and object level including Bucket policies, Bucket ACLs and Object ACLs.
 This can be confusing but luckily AWS has recently introduced extremely good indication in the Management Console on what data is public and why.
 It takes some effort and lack of understanding to get this wrong if you make use of this information.
-In addition to this there’s AWS services like AWS Config and Trusted Advisor that can also give you reports on your publicly open buckets.
+In addition to this, there are AWS services like AWS Config and Trusted Advisor that can also give you reports on your publicly open buckets.

 - The main reason is the lack of governance in the organisation.
-Governance and standards should be in place to ensure that best practises of the platform as well as company cloud policies are followed.
+Governance and standards should be in place to ensure that best practices of the platform, as well as company cloud policies, are followed.
 This includes access management of S3 buckets.

 - It might be that some “convenient” pre-created S3 Bucket is used for multiple different types of data including sensitive data and the bucket is exposed publicly for the original use case.
 Again, it comes down to understanding how S3 works.